Authorising tissue or cell preparation processes

 It is a mandatory requirement that the processes that are used to prepare tissue or cells for human application do not render them clinically ineffective or harmful, and they must be validated.
 The validation of the processes may be based on:

-The HTA has adopted the Preparation Process Dossier (PPD), as recommended by the European Commission, to assist its review of process validation.
+The HTA has adopted the Preparation Process Dossier (PPD) to assist its review of process validation.
 We may ask you to complete a PPD for each process you use.
 It includes information regarding process validation, reagents and materials, quality control and labelling; a template is available (Word).
 In addition, we provide guidance on completing the PPD template (PDF).

 Prior to the introduction of PPDs, we found significant variability in establishments understanding of what is required to validate preparation processes satisfactorily.
 The PPD aids clarity as it sets out a format for the information you will need to collect, and will help you fill any gaps in your validation.
 The common format contributes to ensuring that the HTA’s review process is conducted efficiently and consistently.

 New licence applications for processing of tissue or cells for human application must include a PPD to describe the process validation.
 Processing of the tissues and cells cannot commence until the processes proposed under a new licence have been authorised.
 We also require new or modified processes to be authorised.
 It is a standard condition on all licences that you inform the HTA of any change to your activities.
 If the changes to your preparation processes might have an impact on the quality or safety of the tissues or cells, then you will be asked to complete a PPD.

 We may ask establishments licensed for processing under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 to complete a PPD prior to a scheduled site-visit inspection, if the processes have not already been authorised through the PPD process.
 A PPD will generally not be requested if validation of routine and well established processes has been recorded by the HTA during previous inspections.